 Illustrative cases include:

-Andrew has experience of personal injury and fatal accident claims, including cases involving the Athens Convention.
-He is currently acting in multiple such cases in the Admiralty Court.
+Andrew also has experience of personal injury and fatal accident claims in the Admiralty Court, including cases involving the Athens Convention.

 Andrew has experience of handling international trade cases, typically sales on FOB, CIF, C&F, FAS, or other such terms.